macobra52/smb3-hacks/README.md

 * Ensure your target rom has been extracted from zip
 * Select 'Apply patch'
 * Follow the title screen in popups - select the ips file, then select target rom
-* You should see a 'File sucessfully patched' prompt.
+* You should see a 'File successfully patched' prompt.
 At this point you are good to go.
 Be sure to rename the rom appropriately